This orange Madeira cake recipe is a slight twist on the original lemon version. Perfect with a cup of tea or in as the cake part of trifle.

 Madeira cake is a traditional English cake that is firm but has a light texture.
 It is the perfect cake to have with a nice cup of English Breakfast tea.

-Have this cake plain, or snazzy it up with a lemony glaze, drizzled over the top.
+Have this cake plain, or snazzy it up with a lemony glaze drizzled over the top.
 Use orange juice instead of the lemon for an orange glaze that will complement the orange Madeira cake perfectly.

-Plain, it forms the base of traditional English trifle, which is not only a delicious dessert, it takes a rather plain cake and turns it into something special, but it is a good way to give new life to stale cake.
+Plain, it forms the base of traditional English trifle, which is not only a delicious dessert, it takes a rather plain cake and turns it into something special.

 The recipe has ground almonds, which is what gives the cake it’s like texture.
-To reduce the cost, grind almonds in a coffee grinder or food processor.
+To reduce the cost, check Aldi for ground almonds or make your own almond meal.

 - Preheat oven to 180°C (350°F) and grease and line a loaf or cake tin.

 - Cream butter and sugar.
 Add egg beating thoroughly.
-Beat in rind.
+Beat in the rind.

-- Fold in ground almonds and flour until will combined and smooth.
+- Fold in ground almonds and flour until well combined and smooth.